-The device only permits SSH-based connections from or to remote servers that are known to the device.
+The device permits SSH-based connections only to remote servers that are known to the device.
 In the state on delivery, no remote server is set up as a known host on the device.

 In this dialog, you make the remote servers known by their public key fingerprints.
-You can set up a maximum of 50 public key fingerprints.
-The device verifies the identity of the remote server by comparing the public key fingerprint stored on the device with the fingerprint calculated from the public key which the server actually sent.
+You can set up a maximum of 50 entries containing the server address and the public key fingerprint.
+The device verifies the identity of the remote server by comparing the public key fingerprint stored on the device with the fingerprint calculated from the public key which the remote server actually sent.
 If the calculated public key fingerprint does not match the stored public key fingerprint, the device terminates the connection.

-If a remote server has several keys set up, for different encryption algorithms, add each of the public key fingerprints as a separate item.
+If a remote server has several keys set up, for different encryption algorithms, add each of the public key fingerprints as a separate entry.

-Note: Verify that the public key fingerprints you store on the device is from a trustworthy source, the SSH server administrator, for example.
+Verify that the public key fingerprints you store on the device are from a trustworthy source, the SSH server administrator, for example.